Wild and Medicinal Herbs for Rabbits: What’s Safe and What’s Toxic?

 Scarlet Pimpernel (Anagallis arvensis)

-Not edible, as it is mildly toxic.
-The roots, in particular, are poisonous.
+Not suitable for rabbits, as it is mildly toxic.
+The roots are particularly poisonous.

 Field Pennycress (Thlaspi arvense)